Analytics for Personalization users

 <Experience /> or <EntryAnalytics /> component is ignored by Contentful Analytics.

-Step 4: Validate your integration
+Step 4: Validate your setup with Live Events

 - Log in to the Contentful web app.